nmshd/documentation/_docs_integrate/migration-from-v4-to-v5.md

 }
 ```

-Last but not least, when [creating a Relationship]({% link _docs_use-cases/use-case-transport-create-relationship-with-relationshiptemplate.md %}) with non-standard `creationContent` via `POST /api/v2/Relationships`, it must be used:
+Last but not least, when [creating a Relationship]({% link _docs_use-cases/use-case-transport-create-relationship-with-relationshiptemplate.md %}) with non-standard `creationContent` via the Connector route `POST /api/v2/Relationships`, it must be utilized:

 ```jsonc
 "creationContent": {